212850a/212850a.github.io/_posts/2021-04-23-K3s-ha-kube-vip.markdown

 As with single master mode I used [k3s/k3s-ansible](https://github.com/k3s-io/k3s-ansible/tree/k3s-ha) repository, k3s-ha branch as base for start.
 But due I planned to used it with conjunction of kube-vip I've forked repository and published all my work as separate branch [k3s-ha-kube-vip](https://github.com/212850a/k3s-ansible/tree/k3s-ha-kube-vip) to my local repository.

+## Important moments
+* Disk utilization on master nodes will significantly increase due to running etcd (it will be around 100Kb/s).
+From my experience using microSD as disk for K3s RPi HA-cluster won't work without problems.
+Only real high speed microSD's will cope with load, however it's not recommended to use them as they eventually will fail due to limited number of read/write cycles.
+Disk drives or [netboot](/2021/05/15/Netboot-for-RPi4.html) have to be used instead.

 ## Prerequisites
 ### Create inventory file
 Based on example from inventory/sample create file with your servers (inventory/hosts.ini as example):